ElhanM/instagram-clone/README.md

 # Instagram clone

-## Fullstack small scale web app made using the MERN stack along with Material UI
+## Fullstack small scale web app made using the MERN stack

 ### Frontend is hosted with netlify and backend with heroku

+### External libraries used for frontend: <br />
+Material UI, Axios, SCSS, React Router Dom 6, Universal cookie

+### External libraries used for backend: <br />
+Bcryptjs, CORS, Dotenv, Express, Jsonwebtoken, Mongoose and Nodemon for dev

 ### Link to project: https://instagram-clone-by-elco.netlify.app/